devclub-iitd/Yearbook/Documentation/post_processing/README.md

 │   ├── collages
 │   │   ├── out_0.jpg
 │   │   └── out_0.pdf
+│   ├── yearbook.pdf
-│   └── yearbook.pdf
+│   └── department_pic.jpg

 ```
-3. Run `python merge_pdfs.py` to merge the yearbook and the collages.
-This generates the `final_yearbook_<department>.pdf` inside the department folders.
+3. Run `python merge_pdfs.py` to convert `department_pic.jpg` to pdf format and then merge the yearbook, department_pic and the collages.
+This generates the `final_yearbook_<department>.pdf` inside the department folder.
+Note that this also removes the 'add group photo page' from the final pdf.